paulveillard/cybersecurity-soc-compliance/README.md

 ## Introduction

 ### What is SOC?
 Security has always been a big concern for business organizations.
+AICPA (American Institute of CPAs) developed SOC 2 as a component of its Service Organization Control reporting platform.
+SOC 2’s goal is to make systems manage customer data in such a way that they ensure the following five principles: security, availability, processing integrity, confidentiality, and privacy.

  - Nowadays, it’s an even more significant concern, and it isn’t hard to understand why.
 The technology world changes at an amazingly fast pace.
 Companies around the world increasingly rely on the cloud with each passing year.
 And with each passing year, we see the number of security threats increase.
 That’s why compliance requirements are crucial in this day and age.
 We’re here today to talk about one specific compliance requirement: SOC 2 compliance.
 SOC 2 is one of the most common compliance requirements organizations have to adhere to.
 But what is SOC 2, and why should your company care?